Luba Grigorovitch: Parliamentary career

 Grigorovitch was elected as the member for Kororoit at the 2022 Victorian state election.
-As of February 2023, she is a backbencher.
+She sat on the board of the Victorian Responsible Gambling Foundation until, under the Victorian State Labor Government, the foundation "ceased operating from 1 July 2024".
+She also Chairs the Victorian Parliament's Electoral Matters Committee.

+In December 2024, Grigorovitch was appointed Parliamentary Secretary for Outdoor Recreation in the Allan Labor Government.

 Personal life

 In 2017, Grigorovitch attended the Australian American Leadership Dialogue where she met Ben Gray.
 He later founded the Australian private equity firm BGH Capital, with business partners Robin Bishop and Simon Harle.
 In December 2020, The Age reported that the two had been quietly dating.

 In January 2023, Grigorovitch and Gray married at their $30m Portsea mansion.
 Former Greens MLC, Colleen Hartland, officiated.

 The wedding was attended by many of Victoria's political, business, and union elite, including Premier Daniel Andrews, Public Transport Minister Ben Carroll, union leader John Setka, and Alan Tudge M.P., who was best man.
 Reportedly, the event was a popular topic of discussion among Victorian politicians even a week after the date.

 The couple's ownership of a $30m mansion has also been a talking point in Victorian political circles, with the Herald Sun reporting speculation that it would be used by opponents to harm her political image.
 In response to a request for comment on the issue, Grigorovitch stated she was "proudly a woman from the west", and pointed to her having a mortgage being paid in her own name.

 According to her parliamentary register of interests, Grigorovitch is a landlord, owning a rental property in Southbank, as well as industrial land in Altona.
 Her partner runs the Australian private equity firm BGH capital.
-The declaration incorrectly listed that company as "Australia's largest private equity firm".